 Operational parameters and conditions

 The HEBC must provide the possibility to excite the beam halo in a controlled way in all phases of the operational cycle, while inducing negligible beam core blow-up.
-This is particularly important during the stable beam conditions when HEBC might continuously in order to control the tail population.
+This requirement is particularly important during the stable beam conditions when HEBC might work continuously in order to control the tail population.
 Before crab cavities are operational, it is expected that halo control will only be needed to mitigate effects of beam lifetime drops before the beams are put in collision.

 Technical and Installation services required

-Clearly, the installation of a HEBC has on different systems: cryogenics, vacuum, powering, machine layout.
+Clearly, the installation of a HEBC has important impacts on different systems: cryogenics, vacuum, powering, machine layout.

 Table 2: Technical services